 Pro: Xamarin can Benefit from Both Native and .NET Development

 All this will significantly save development time as well as support efforts.
-In a typical case of changing class structure or adding new fields, you may only need to do it once and see the changes in mobile, back end and web platforms.
+In a typical case of changing the class structure or adding new fields, you may only need to do it once and see the changes in mobile, back-end and web platforms.

 But even a jewel like this has limitations.
 While not all .NET libraries are PCL (Portable Class Library), only this type of projects can be used in Xamarin.
 For example, one of the basic .NET libs File.IO is not PCL, which means you’ll have to create workarounds with abstractions in code.
 Luckily, after Microsoft released PCL assemblies with more open licenses, most .NET frameworks became available on Xamarin and many API providers started supporting Xamarin.